U.S. Navy Adversary Unit Reveals Super Hornet Masquerading As Russia’s Top Fighter

 The U.S. Navy’s plans to overhaul its adversary aircraft fleet have taken a significant step forward with the introduction of the first three Super Hornets to Fighter Squadron Composite 12, or VFC-12, which is home-based at Naval Air Station Oceana in Virginia.
 Known as the “Fighting Omars,” this unit is one of four specialist adversary units within the Navy with the task of replicating enemy fighters and their tactics.

-The War Zone was first to reveal plans for VFC-12 to upgrade from the “classic” Hornet to the F/A-18E/F Super Hornet, and subsequently unveiled some of the incredible paint schemes the unit has planned, which you can see here.
+The War Zone was first to reveal plans for VFC-12 to upgrade from the “classic” Hornet to the F/A-18E/F Super Hornet, and subsequently unveiled some of the incredible paint schemes by Grant Little that the unit has planned, which you can see here.

 An F/A-18E painted to replicate a Russian Sukhoi Su-57 Felon is the first of the new adversaries to be revealed at the squadron, whose radio callsign in “Ambush.”
 This scheme is known as “Mako” within VFC-12 circles, and it draws upon a camouflage that first appeared on the fifth production Sukhoi Su-57, and was reportedly known as the “White Shark” scheme in Russia.
 At least two other Su-57s have also worn this eye-catching finish.

 The “Mako” F/A-18E was first revealed during a change-of-command ceremony on June 18 at NAS Oceana when CDR Scott “Cawk” Golich assumed command of VFC-12.
 This particular jet also carries the name of the new CO under its cockpit.
-VFC-12 has told The War Zone that the next paint job will be the three-tone “Sierra” scheme, and that the jet should be revealed soon.
+VFC-12 has told The War Zone that the next paint job will be the three-tone “Sierra” scheme, one of our favorites that Grant Little cooked up for the squadron, and that the jet should be revealed soon.

 In the past, VFC-12 has applied some dazzling schemes to its Hornets, which enables them to look the part as simulated enemy opponents.
 The schemes tend to be based on camouflage patterns from potential threat nations, but one of the main aims is to simply make them look different to regular gray fleet jets.
 Fighting dissimilar types is a critical factor in ensuring fleet aircrews are able to meet the challenges of taking on an opponent with unfamiliar flight characteristics.